Inside: How To Make An Easy Clasp Purse

 Ensuring that the purse lining is inside the exterior purse body, pin the second edge, and whip stitch the second curved top closed.

-Attaching the purse body to the metal frame:
+Step 13: Attach the purse body to the metal frame

 Center the purse body inside of the frame.
 Using an embroidery tread and needle, simply sew the frame onto the purse body on each side.
 Simple and fun!